How we use your information

 Surrey Vaccination Team (SVOC) to provide administration support for vaccination of practice patients

-- What information is collected: minimum personal data will be required to book in a vaccine appointment:
+What information is collected: minimum personal data will be required to signpost to the relevant provider to book in a vaccine appointment:

-- Who this data will be shared with: the data you provide us to book a Covid-19 vaccine will only be shared with The Crouch Oak Family Practice, who are administering the vaccine.
+Who this data will be shared with: the data you provide us to access a Covid-19 vaccination provider will only be shared with your registered GP Practice where required.

-- How long this data will be held for: NHS Surrey Heartlands ICB will only use the personal data you provide temporarily to book in the vaccination appointment.
+How long this data will be held for: Surrey Heartlands ICB will only use the personal data you provide temporarily to signpost you to the relevant vaccination provider.
 Once complete, the data will be securely deleted.

 Information Governance and Subject Access Requests